Toyota Charge Dead Car Battery

 - Connect the black clamp from your charger to the frame, ground point, and engine block.
 Do not connect it directly to the negative battery terminal.

-- Set charger to 12-volt setting and ampere rating between 2A and 16A.
+- Set the charger to a 12-volt setting and an ampere rating between 2A and 16A.
 The higher the ampere rating, the faster your Toyota battery will charge.

 - Plug your battery charger into a wall outlet.